 On Thursday, March 19, pallets were considered "Essential Critical Infrastructure" according to the Department of Homeland Security.

 NWPCA is closely monitoring activity at the state-level.
-These are our top three websites for more comprehensive and frequently updated information:
+These are our top four websites for more comprehensive and frequently updated information:

 Visit SBA webpage.